deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13370/index.md

 ![](figures/figures_17_5.png)

-> 🔼 Figure 1 illustrates the concept of personalization in text-to-image diffusion models and introduces a new task, component-controllable personalization, showing examples of images generated by the proposed MagicTailor framework.
+> 🔼 Figure 1 illustrates personalization and component-controllable personalization in text-to-image diffusion models, showing how MagicTailor modifies a specific visual concept component using reference images.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: (a) Illustration of personalization, demonstrating how text-to-image (T2I) diffusion models can learn and reproduce a visual concept from given reference images. (b) Illustration of component-controllable personalization, depicting a newly formulated task that aims to modify a specific component of a visual concept during personalization. (c) Example images generated by MagicTailor, showcasing the effectiveness of the proposed MagicTailor, a novel framework that adapts T2I diffusion models for component-controllable personalization.
 For clarity, the red and blue circles are used to highlight the target concept and component, respectively.